Best Practices & Guidelines

 Display:

-- System paths:
+- System paths (internal/admin):

-Never: interop_path().to_string_lossy() for display
+Never: interop_path().to_string_lossy() for any user-visible output

 Directory Discovery vs Validation